dominikj111/JigsawFlow/README.md

 The heart of JigsawFlow is a trait/interface-based singleton registry - a global singleton store that returns instances by trait/interface/type - that:

-- Registers modules by their service interfaces, not concrete types
+- Registers components by their service interfaces, not concrete types
 - Enables singleton replacement without application restart
 - Provides language-agnostic service discovery
-- Functions as a thread-safe service locator for modular services
+- Functions as a thread-safe service locator for component services
 - Supports trait registry (Rust), interface registry (Java/C#), and type registry (TypeScript) patterns

+### **Component vs Plugin Distinction**

+JigsawFlow uses precise terminology to distinguish between architectural and deployment concepts:

+**JigsawFlow Component:**

+- Core architectural element that registers with the singleton registry
+- Provides specific capabilities through well-defined interfaces
+- Behaves like a PLC component with focused responsibilities
+- Can be hot-swapped at runtime without application restart
+- Examples: Storage Component, Authentication Component, Logging Component

+**Plugin:**

+- Deployment package that extends application functionality
+- May contain one or more components along with additional resources
+- Physical distribution mechanism (files, libraries, packages)
+- Brings complete solutions including configs, assets, documentation
+- Examples: User Management Plugin (containing Auth Component + Profile Component + UI assets)

+**Relationship:** Plugins are containers that deliver components to applications.
+A plugin typically packages related components together with their supporting resources for easy installation and distribution.

-### **Module Interface Compliance**
+### **Component Interface Compliance**

-Every JigsawFlow module implements standardized interfaces for:
+Every JigsawFlow component implements standardized interfaces for:

-- **Interface Definition**: What services the module provides/consumes
+- **Interface Definition**: What services the component provides/consumes
-- **Module Lifecycle**: Module registration, initialization and cleanup
+- **Component Lifecycle**: Component registration, initialization and cleanup

 ### **Compound Application Assembly**

 Applications are built through **additive composition**:

-1. Start with minimal core (singleton registry + main thread module)
+1. Start with minimal core (singleton registry + main thread component)
-2. Add functionality by installing interface-compliant modules
+2. Add functionality by installing interface-compliant components
-3. Modules self-register their capabilities upon loading (modules can focus on or contain multiple solutions)
+3. Components self-register their capabilities upon loading (components can focus on or contain multiple solutions)

 ### **The Requirements**

-JigsawFlow modules must adhere to three fundamental architectural constraints:
+JigsawFlow components must adhere to three fundamental architectural constraints:

-- **Offline-First Design**: Modules must function when network connectivity is lost (WiFi down, cables cut) but may utilize network protocols when available
+- **Offline-First Design**: Components must function when network connectivity is lost (WiFi down, cables cut) but may utilize network protocols when available
-- **Module Independence**: Modules must not directly depend on other modules.
-For shared functionality, prefer extracting it into a separate shared module; when dependencies are unavailable, modules should log and degrade gracefully
+- **Component Independence**: Components must not directly depend on other components.
+For shared functionality, prefer extracting it into a separate shared component; when dependencies are unavailable, components should log and degrade gracefully
 - **Facade Pattern**: All external dependencies (file I/O, environment access, system calls) must be wrapped through singleton registry facades

 _See [best-practices.md](best-practices.md) for detailed implementation guidance and testing strategies._